Bio De Casseres

-Bio De Casseres (née Adella Mary Terrill; born 1875) was an American author.
+Bio De Casseres (née Adella Mary Terrill; May 4, 1875 – February 15, 1964) was an American author.

 Early life

 She was born in Lake Crystal or Blue Earth Reservation in Minnesota.
-De Casseres's grandfather was Stephen Mack, an early Euro-American settler in Illinois.
-She was educated in Mankato before travelling to Pueblo with her sister Sadie to help their stepsister Matilda Provost.
+De Casseres's grandparents (via her mother Mary F. Mack) were Stephen Mack Jr., an early Euro-American settler in Illinois, and a Potawatomi chief's daughter named Ho-no-ne-gah.
+Bio (the indigenous name she preferred to be called) was educated in Mankato before traveling to Pueblo with her sister Sadie to help their stepsister Matilda Provost.
 In Colorado she met her first husband with whom she lived in Tonopah.
-While accompanying her husband on a business trip to New York, the then named Adella met journalist Benjamin De Casseres.
+While accompanying her husband Harry Jones on a business trip to New York, she met journalist Benjamin De Casseres.
 For fourteen years they sent love letters back and forth without seeing one another.
-Eventually the letters affected her marriage and she divorced in 1919.
-In 1920 she married De Casseres, who wrote for Hearst's New York Journal.
+Eventually the letters affected her marriage and she divorced her husband in 1919.
+That October, she married De Casseres, who wrote for Hearst's New York Journal.

 Career

-She published at least two novels.
-In 1926 The Boy of Bethlehem came the Christopher press in New York.
-Later she published The Star Baby, a Fantasy in One Act, in which she contributed couplets and Winifred Dunn contributed to the dramatization.